algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 Harvesting: the process of picking grapes from the vine.

-Pressing: the process of extracting juice from the grapes.

 Fermentation: the process by which yeast converts sugar into alcohol.

-Still wine: wine that does not contain carbon dioxide bubbles.

 Blending: the process of mixing different wines together to create a consistent flavor profile.

-Second fermentation: the process by which carbon dioxide bubbles are created in champagne.

-Lees: dead yeast cells that settle at the bottom of the bottle during aging.

-Riddling: the process of gradually rotating and tilting champagne bottles to move the lees towards the neck of the bottle.

-Disgorgement: the process of removing the frozen plug of lees from the neck of the bottle.

 Dosage: the process of adding a mixture of wine and sugar to adjust the sweetness level of the champagne.